ori-sky/iBot/README.md

 Here you will find the list of changes in iBot.

+#### Scheduled Fires (updated)

+* Syntax is now `Server.fireTimed(numMilliseconds, 'timeoutName', 'eventName', param1, param2, ...)`
+* Fire can be cancelled with `Server.fireCancel('timeoutName')`
+* Duration can be changed based on the original time with `Server.fireChange(newMilliseconds, 'timeoutName')`
+* Fire can be overwriten (changes duration based on the current time effectively) by calling `fireTimed` again.
+* `timeoutName` in all functions defaults to 'default' if undefined.

 #### Recursive Hooks

 * Hooks now work recursively across mutliple modules.